Dynamic pricing: how to maintainOmnichannel consistency?

 The 6 main causes of price inconsistency between channels

-To solve the problem, we first need to identify where these pesky price differences come from.
+To solve the problem, we first need to figure out where these pesky price discrepancies are coming from.

 Beware of technical delays

-The latency between the ERP and the website creates outdated prices and an immediate loss of customer confidence.
+The delay between the ERP system and the website results in outdated prices and an immediate loss of customer trust.

 Latency between systems (POS / ERP / PIM / e-shop)